 According to Belinda Arriaga, Director of the non-profit ALAS (Ayudando Latinos A Sonar), “The victimization of children is a tragedy that we cannot look away from.
 At this time more than ever we are reminded of how often our immigrant community is often silenced by fear and societal policies that push them into the shadows, and they are often scared to come forward as victims of crime.
 It is imperative that children and families know that there is support and care for them- and that they are not alone.”

-Two of the Jane Does are represented by attorneys, Bobby Thompson of TLO LAW, P.C. in Burlingame, CA. Anyone with information about abuse by Jeremy Yeh or his sexual abuse of children while employed by the San Bruno Park School District are encouraged to contact Bobby Thompson at TLO LAW, P.C. at 650-513-6111 or bobby@tlopc.com.
-Other victims of Mr. Yeh’s sexual abuse, and their families, should know that they eligible for U-Visas, as well as other mental health resources, and that they will not get in any trouble by coming forward with other incidences of Mr. Yeh’s sexual abuse.
+Two of the Jane Doe plaintiffs are represented by Bobby Thompson of TLO Law, P.C., located in Burlingame, California.
+Individuals with information regarding abuse by Jeremy Yeh or other misconduct while he was employed by the San Bruno Park School District are encouraged to contact TLO Law, P.C. at 650-513-6111 or bobby@tlopc.com.
+Survivors of childhood sexual abuse and their families may be eligible for U-Visas, mental health services, and additional victim support resources, and are encouraged to come forward without fear of retaliation.

-For sexual assault legal representation in California, contact Thompson Law Offices at TLO-LAW.com
+For experienced sexual assault and school abuse legal representation in California, contact TLO Law, P.C. at https://www.tlo-law.com.

 A former San Bruno elementary school teacher, Jeremy Pakyin Yeh, 34, was recently convicted of molesting four students and now faces a potential sentence of over 400 years in prison.
 The San Bruno Park School District is currently facing a lawsuit alleging that it failed to prevent the sexual abuse committed by Yeh.
 The lawsuit claims that the district neglected to act on prior complaints and warning signs regarding Yeh’s behavior, thereby failing to protect its students.
 This case is part of a broader pattern in the Bay Area, where numerous school districts have been sued for mishandling sexual misconduct cases, often due to inadequate reporting and oversight.